I want to step into a dream with you,

 - Violence Is the Only Option: In "Werewolf", Matt and Stacey accidentally run into each other in an alley.
 Both immediate confront and threaten one another (with Stacey actually "putting up his dukes"), when it would be far more sensible to simply apologize to one another and walk away.

 - Matt doing the voice of Spencer, a baby with the (creepily calm) voice of a grown man.

 - Natalie and Stacey's YouTube channel has a video where the cast lip syncs to Hamilton.
 Stacey's the only actor whose character (Aaron Burr) matches his gender.
 Natalie plays Alexander Hamilton, Mallory plays George Washington, and hilariously, James plays Angelica Schuyler and Matt plays Eliza Hamilton.

 - Vocal Range Exceeded: "Graduation Musical Number."
 Whitney can sing that high.
 Mal can't.

-- Wacky Sound Effect: Mal resorts to some of these in "Radio Mystery Hour" after an accident made by her.
+- Wacky Sound Effect: Mal resorts to some of these in "Radio Mystery Hour" after an accident she caused.